-- Affiliate (Computing Science)
+- Affiliate (School of Computing Science)

 Peter Donaldson is a Lecturer in Computing Science and Education and a member of the Pedagogy, Praxis and Faith group within the School of Education.
 He is also a founding member of the interdisciplinary Centre for Computing Science Education (CCSE) working with teachers and schools to develop innovative methods and research to make aspects of Computing more accessible, relevant and motivating to a wider range of learners.

 Peter's research interests include supporting the development of STEM teacher expertise; models of student cognition in Computing Science, IT and Digital Literacy; Technology Enhanced Learning; and the impact of domain specific formative assessment and feedback on learners and teachers.